Open C Tuning Guide: 17 Songs, Tabs, and Chords

 • Once you are done tuning all 6 of your strings, do go back to the previous strings to double-check their tuning.
 This is because significantly altering the tuning of your subsequent strings will affect the tuning of the already tuned strings as well – so you might need to polish it up to get it accurate.

 • Changing your guitar tuning to Open C requires you to drastically tune down several strings of your guitar.
 As a result, you will most likely experience some annoying fret buzz rattling while playing your instrument because of the lower action (lesser height between the strings and the fretboard).
-To fix this, considering raising the action of your guitar by fixing the truss rod on your guitar.
+To fix this, consider raising the action of your guitar by fixing the truss rod on your guitar.

 • To fully reap the benefits of Open C’s open, rich, and low sound, you could also choose to try out a heavier gauge guitar string.
 This will ensure you still have a decent amount of playing tension and also give you a nice, warm, heavy sound.